 There is also a bit “more detail” on what you’re doing.
 Instead of “just posting links”, there’s mention that you’ll get access to pages where you can post those links on and make money.
 While this sounds good, it’s still far from the actual truth because there’s many factors to placing ads and making them run well.

 You can’t just place an add or advertise any product and expect to earn money right away.
 There’s a lot of things that are missing and without the proper training, it’s not going to work.
-I could bother explaining the process, but I would rather you understand how this business really works first before anything else.
+I could bother explaining the process, but I would rather you understand how making money online really works first before anything else.

 There is no mention of Kelly Scott (I didn’t see any name mentioned) and I wonder if both of these pages are just affiliate sites.
 The only thing that prevents me from wondering that is that the domain name is the same.
 There is an extension to both which is what makes different pages appear.
 It’s a confusing web that’s common with these programs, but don’t bother trying to figure it out.
 It’s just taking away from the main point of it not being legitimate.